 It’s Okay for Your Brand Colors to Change

-It is perfectly okay and even expected for your brand colors to change.
+It is perfectly okay and even expected for your colors to change.
 As I mentioned before, you are going to change, your business is going to change, your target audience might change.
 Everything is constantly changing and it’s up to you to make sure your branding and business are adapting.

 This doesn’t mean you should change it every day or every year which would end up hurting your brand.
 But, a change every few years wouldn’t hurt.
-Lisa with @livelauchwithlisa is a good example of changing up your brand colors.
+Lisa with @livelauchwithlisa is a good example of changing up your colors.
 She recognized that her current brand colors were no longer aligned with her business and reached out for help.
 If you no longer feel aligned with your branding and want to make a change, reach out to me through my contact form and let’s get started!